540466683/Edge-AI-Platform-Tutorials/README.md

 ## 1. Introduction

-This tutorial introduces the user to the Vitis-AI TensorFlow design process and will illustrate how to go from a python description of the network model to running a compiled model on the Xilinx DPU accelerator.
+This tutorial introduces the user to the Vitis AI TensorFlow design process and will illustrate how to go from a python description of the network model to running a compiled model on the Xilinx DPU accelerator.

-The application code in this example design is written in Python and uses the Unified APIs that were introduced in Vitis-AI 1.0.
+The application code in this example design is written in Python and uses the Unified APIs that were introduced in Vitis AI 1.0.

 We will run the following steps: